bcit-ltc/infrastructure-documentation/docs/0_dev-workflow/deployment-release.md

 # Deployments and Releases

-After an image has been built it is ready for deployment.
-An image is a static asset, but when it is running it is called a container.
+After an image is built, it is ready to be scheduled on a cluster as a workload.
+An image is a static collection of application "layers" that have been packaged according to a standardized specification.
+When an image is running, it is called a container.

+Images by themselves don't have information to tell the cluster how they should scheduled.
+So when we are deploying an image to a cluster, we need to generate configuration files that specify to the cluster how to run the workload.
+The canonical Kubernetes resource that specifies how to run an image is called a **Deployment**.

 This page describes the general steps involved in creating a deployment, as well as things to consider when the deployment is tagged as a ***Release***.